-How can we institutionalise effective, resilient, and adaptable international cooperation?
-Which institutions are more effective than others?
-Which designs work best in different domains, over the short term and the long term?
-How can we promote meaningful participation?
-And how does the structure of complex networks of institutions affect these and other outcomes?
+How can we institutionalise effective, resilient, and responsive international cooperation?
+Which designs work best in different domains, over the short term and the long term, and promote meaningful participation?
+How does the relationship of institutions to other institutions affect these and other outcomes?

-In my research, I develop multilevel and dynamic theories, methods, and data to help us better understand the implications of institutional and policy choices in various empirical settings such as fisheries, freshwater, and trade.
+In my research, I develop multilevel and dynamic theories, methods, and data to help us better understand the implications of institutional and policy choices in various complex settings such as the global governance of fisheries, freshwater, trade, and health.

-Broadly speaking, I am interested in the governance of complex fields of social activity, such as the environment or trade.
-However, I continue to be especially fascinated by the empirical topic of my dissertation, global fisheries governance.
+Broadly speaking, I am interested in the governance of complex fields of social activity, such as the global governance of the environment, trade, or health.

-Lastly, I contribute to the development of methods, especially statistical network methods, for use in researching social phenomena.
-I am also active in teaching these methods.
+Lastly, I contribute to the development and teaching of methods, especially statistical network methods, for use in researching social phenomena.

 Our book synthesizes new understandings of multimodal political networks: what they are, how to measure and analyze them, and what they can reveal about political structures and actions.